Battle of Waterloo: Armies

-Wellington was also acutely short of heavy cavalry, having only seven British and three Dutch regiments.
-The Duke of York imposed many of his staff officers on Wellington, including his second-in-command the Earl of Uxbridge.
+Wellington was also acutely short of heavy cavalry, having only seven British and three Dutch regiments; nevertheless, the British forces had the best horses in Europe at the time, as the twenty years' war had taken a greater toll on the other great powers.
+The Duke of York imposed many of his staff officers on Wellington, including his second-in-command, the Earl of Uxbridge.
 Uxbridge commanded the cavalry and had carte blanche from Wellington to commit these forces at his discretion.
 Wellington stationed a further 17,000 troops at Halle, 8 mi away to the west.
-They were mostly composed of Dutch troops under the Prince of Orange's younger brother Prince Frederick of the Netherlands.
-They were placed as a guard against any possible wide flanking movement by the French forces, and also to act as a rearguard if Wellington was forced to retreat towards Antwerp and the coast.
+They were mostly composed of Dutch troops under the Prince of Orange's younger brother, Prince Frederick of the Netherlands.
+They were placed as a guard against a wide flanking movement and also to act as a rearguard if Wellington was forced to retreat towards Antwerp and the coast.

 The Prussian army was in the throes of reorganisation.
 In 1815, the former Reserve regiments, Legions, and Freikorps volunteer formations from the wars of 1813–1814 were in the process of being absorbed into the line, along with many Landwehr (militia) regiments.
 The Landwehr were mostly untrained and unequipped when they arrived in Belgium.
 The Prussian cavalry were in a similar state.
 Its artillery was also reorganising and did not give its best performance—guns and equipment continued to arrive during and after the battle.

-Offsetting these handicaps, the Prussian Army had excellent and professional leadership in its General Staff organisation.
+Offsetting these handicaps, the Prussian army had excellent and professional leadership in its general staff.
 These officers came from four schools developed for this purpose and thus worked to a common standard of training.
 This system was in marked contrast to the conflicting, vague orders issued by the French army.
-This staff system ensured that before Ligny, three-quarters of the Prussian army concentrated for battle with 24 hours' notice.
+This staff system ensured that before Ligny, three-quarters of the Prussian army had concentrated for battle with 24 hours' notice.

 After Ligny, the Prussian army, although defeated, was able to realign its supply train, reorganise itself, and intervene decisively on the Waterloo battlefield within 48 hours.
 Two-and-a-half Prussian army corps, or 48,000 men, were engaged at Waterloo; two brigades under Bülow, commander of IV Corps, attacked Lobau at 16:30, while Zieten's I Corps and parts of Pirch I's II Corps engaged at about 18:00.